thovoll/python-sandbox/README.md

 Choosing between Anaconda and Miniconda comes down to personal preference.
 Anaconda is a single install that comes with a lot of packages that are guaranteed to work together.
 Miniconda is a smaller install which means you have to install the Python packages you need later on.

-**Anaconda: **Install the 64-bit Windows version for Python 3.6 from here: https://www.anaconda.com/download.
+**Anaconda**: Install the 64-bit Windows version for Python 3.6 from here: https://www.anaconda.com/download.
 Accept all default selections during installation.

 **Miniconda**: Install the 64-bit Windows version for Python 3.6 from here: https://conda.io/miniconda.html.
 Accept all default selections during installation.